How to Set Up WireGuard on a Raspberry Pi

 wireguard raspberry pi - specifying a static external IP address or ddns hostname to connect to for clients

-14. If you selected to use a dynamic DNS address, you can enter that information here.
+14. If you selected a dynamic DNS address, you can enter that information here.
 At the next screen, select Yes to confirm that it is correct.

 wireguard raspberry pi - entering the ddns hostname or static IP address